John Kitolano

-John Shuguto Kitolano (born 18 October 1999) is a Norwegian professional footballer who plays as defender for Norwegian First Division club Aalesund.
+John Shuguto Kitolano (born 18 October 1999) is a Norwegian professional footballer who plays as left-back for Eliteserien club Kristiansund.

 Club career

 On 9 August 2018, Kitolano moved to Wolverhampton Wanderers for an undisclosed fee.

 On 20 January 2020, Kitolano joined Molde on loan until the end of the 2021 season.

+On 2 March 2026, Kitolano joined Lillestrøm on a contract until end of 2026.
+He joined his older brother Eric, who already plays there.

 International career

 Kitolano has played a total of 37 games for Norway at international youth level.

 Personal life

 Kitolano, who has seven siblings, came to Norway from DR Congo in October 2005.
 Kitolano's younger brother Joshua plays for Sparta Rotterdam, whilst older brother Eric plays for Lillestrøm.